UK stores launch rations on food after shelves lay empty – latest

 Supermarket issues warning as it rations fruit and vegetables

-Supplies from Britain’s major winter sources gave also been badly affected by weather
+Supplies from Britain’s major winter sources have also been badly affected by weather

 Join our commenting forum